HR Tech — Best-of-Breed vs. Integrated Talent Management Solutions

 Requirement: an onboarding program that fits your processes and dovetails from the hiring process.

 Without analytical insight into the hiring processes, it is difficult or impossible to understand where problems such as bottlenecks are occurring, and therefore it is difficult or impossible to take corrective action.

-Requirement: a robust people analytics solutions to provide executive and operational insight to all in an organisation with a need to know.
+Requirement: a robust people analytics solutions to provide executive and operational insight to all in an organization with a need to know.

-- Employee goals are misaligned with organisational goals
+- Employee goals are misaligned with organizational goals

-Requirement: a framework for organisations to communicate and establish goals and initiatives throughout the organisation, and thereby measure performance.
+Requirement: a framework for organizations to communicate and establish goals and initiatives throughout the organization, and thereby measure performance.

-- The organisation does not follow consistent performance management processes
+- The organization does not follow consistent performance management processes

 Many performance management processes take an inordinate amount of time and aren’t completed in a timely fashion.
 This leads to little change in performance each year.

 Requirement: an automated system that is flexible enough to accommodate the goals and objectives of the organization and that is easy to use.

 - Lack of visibility into how your workforce is performing against its KPIs